rafaelromao/keyboards/docs/romak.md

 ![img](../img/fingers.png)

 ### Detailed Finger Analysis
-The [Colemak mod-DH analysis tool](https://colemakmods.github.io/mod-dh/analyze.html) was also used to compare Romak against Colemak-DH (English text corpus only).
+The [Colemak mod-DH analysis tool](https://colemakmods.github.io/mod-dh/analyze.html) was also used to compare Romak against Colemak-DH.
+- English text corpus only.
+- Consider the 34 key version of Romak, with q, x, z and y in the base layer.

 The overall finger usage and SFB rate look better in Romak than in Colemak.